lbl-srg/soep/doc-design/source/softwareArchitecture.rst

    +-------------+-----------------------------------------------------------------+-----------------------------------------------------+

-Because the FMI API does not provide access to the required derivatives, we discuss below extensions that are needed for an efficient implementation of QSS.
+Because the FMI API does not provide access to the required derivatives, and FMi has limited support for QSS, we discuss below extensions that are needed for an efficient implementation of QSS.

 FMI Changes for QSS
 ~~~~~~~~~~~~~~~~~~~